ottaviohartman/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 ### Introduction

 You can think of Temporal as a sort of "cure-all" for the pains you experience as a developer when trying to build reliable applications.
 Whether you're writing a complex transaction-based Workflow or working with remote APIs, you know that creating reliable applications is a complex process.
-Developing your application on the Temporal Platform gives you a secret weapon—durable execution—which guarantees that your code runs to completion no matter what.
+Developing your application on the Temporal Platform gives you a secret weapon that guarantees that your code runs to completion no matter what.

 The language-specific SDK, in this case the Temporal [Python SDK](https://github.com/temporalio/python-sdk), provides a comprehensive solution to the complexities that arise from modern application development.